ICLR 2026

 Problem

 Sparse MoE models activate only a subset of experts per token.
-Under expert parallelism, imbalanced routing can overload a few experts, and the full system waits for those stragglers to finish.
+Under expert parallelism, imbalanced routing overloads a few experts, and every worker waits for those stragglers.

 Method

-Capacity-Aware Inference regulates expert load through a capacity factor and then either drops overflow tokens or redirects candidates to underused local experts before dropping.
+Capacity-Aware Inference bounds expert load with a capacity factor, then either drops overflow tokens or redirects candidates to underused local experts.

 Capacity-aware token drop